Venezuela’s Meltdown Could Be Trump’s First Nightmare, Too

 She hopes Trump can do more once he steps into office.
 “The new administration should take a much stronger position on Maduro,” she said.
 “Now the international community finally understands the true nature of this regime.”

 That nature, experts say, is increasingly criminal.
 The economic turmoil has supercharged a black market that’s the only way to get basic supplies from staple foods to toilet paper.
 Regime supporters, including the military, are allegedly making a killing.
-Maduro’s newly appointed vice president, Tarek El Aissami, is a controversial former minister of interior with suspected ties to drug trafficking.
+Maduro’s newly appointed vice president, Tarek El Aissami, is a former minister of interior with suspected ties to drug trafficking.

 “There are several elements of the [Maduro] government with clear ties to criminal groups and who are robbing the country blind,” the senior U.S. official said.

 That’s partly Maduro’s insurance policy against the opposition ousting him, said Matthew Taylor of American University.
-“He’s fearful of being kicked out by moderates so he’s promoting hardliners who are involved in the underworld,” Taylor said.
+“He’s fearful of being kicked out by moderates so he’s promoting hard-liners who are involved in the underworld,” Taylor said.
 If the opposition were to succeed in getting rid of Maduro, El Aissami would take over.

 “He’s sending a very clear signal that to the opposition that if you get rid of me, you’ll face a more dangerous horizon,” Taylor added.

 The threats to Venezuela and its neighbors are plentiful — from a resurgence of violent protests to the specter of a coup.
 Cops and government security forces only add to the violence in a country “at war with itself.”
 And what was once a trickle of Venezuelan refugees has now turned into a steady stream to neighboring Brazil and Colombia.
-In July, 2016 alone, for example, over 120,000 Venezuelans poured into Colombia searching for medicine and food.
+In July 2016 alone, for example, over 120,000 Venezuelans poured into Colombia searching for medicine and food.
 Economically, Venezuela is at risk of defaulting on its debt.
-Its economy shrunk an estimated 10 percent in 2016 and inflation could top 1,600 percent in 2017, according to the IMF.
-This could worsen an “already horrific situation” for the import-reliant population, said Taylor.
+Its economy shrunk an estimated 10 percent in 2016 and inflation could top 1,600 percent in 2017, according to the International Monetary Fund.
+This could worsen an “already horrific situation” for the import-reliant population, Taylor said.

 And Venezuela could boil over before the Trump administration has time to settle into government and get its new national security team in place and up to speed.